filecoin-project/FIPs/FIPS/fip-lowerbatchBal.md

 To have a rough estimate of the gas saving, we compared these messages (no deals)
 - [Msg 1](https://www.filutils.com/en/message/bafy2bzaceaddryxumxg35givyt7pe745wlsmrlrx7bj4sdb56nho4akyi5tzu): ProveCommitSectors3 for 1 sector (no deals): 78.4 M
 - [Msg 2](https://www.filutils.com/en/message/bafy2bzaceah7m6jzravjoswo2pljzit36euu3sgz5jzbnpkcfp23b76texiv6): ProveCommitSectors3 for 4 sectors, batched (no aggregation): 96.M/4 = 24M per sector
-- [Msg 3](https://www.filutils.com/en/message/bafy2bzacedeh74ds4x4l5nlfahmlvwn4obfukhgqnf6rxlaargvsm56sljune): ProveCommitSectors3 for 4 sectors, aggregated[^*]: 217M/4 = 54M per sector
+- [Msg 3](https://www.filutils.com/en/message/bafy2bzacedeh74ds4x4l5nlfahmlvwn4obfukhgqnf6rxlaargvsm56sljune): ProveCommitSectors3 for 4 sectors, aggregated[^*]: 217.4 M/4 = ~54.4 M per sector

 [^*]: In practice, aggregation is currently giving less gas saving respect to batching due to a bug causing single proofs to be charged an incorrect amount of gas units.
 So currently, batching is to be preferred with respect to aggregation.
 Once this code bug is fixed, batching will cost more gas units and aggregation would be the option with the largest gas unit saving per sector.